 - salt and pepper, to taste

 - Combine all the ingredients for the beef in a large bowl.
 Toss all together and let it marinate for 15 minutes.
 Meanwhile, gather and prepare the rest of the ingredients.

-- Heat 2 tbsp oil in a large pot.
+- Heat 2 tablespoon oil in a large pot.
 Stir-fry the carrots and potatoes until lightly brown.
 Season with salt and pepper.
 Set aside.
 Stir-fry the bell peppers until fragrant.
 Set aside.

 - Push the beef to the side of the pot.
 Add the onions and cook until softened.
 Add the tomatoes and tomato paste, stir scraping the pan with a wooden spoon to loosen any browned bits at the bottom.
 Stir with the beef then add the marinade and fish sauce.
 Cover with lid and simmer until fragrant, around 2 minutes.

 - Pour the beef stock, bay leaf, sugar, pickles, liver spread.
 Cover with a lid.
 Bring to boil then adjust heat to medium-low.
 Cook until beef is tender.
 This could take 1 to 2 hours or longer depending on the thickness of the beef. *See notes for different cooking methods.